New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Key Takeaways

-• Emergency dental care can be expensive without insurance, with costs ranging from $137 to $835 for a tooth extraction and up to $6,514 for dentures.4,5
+• Emergency dental care can be expensive without insurance, with costs ranging from $75 to $800 for a tooth extraction and a national average cost of $3,255 for a same day dental implant.1,2

-• Aflac offers network dental insurance plans for individuals and families that can help lower out-of-pocket expenses for emergency treatments like root canals, extractions, and denture replacements.
+• Aflac's network dental insurance can help lower out-of-pocket expenses for emergency treatments like root canals, tooth extractions, and denture replacements.

 What is a dental emergency?

-• Go to the hospital: A hospital trip typically makes more sense if something happens to your facial bones.
-Any issue that impacts your ability to breathe should also be immediately attended to at a hospital.
-If any of these events occur, it’s best to call 911 and get help as soon as possible.2
+• Go to the hospital if you think you may have a fractured jaw, severe facial trauma, uncontrolled bleeding or difficulty breathing.
+If any of these events occur, it's best to call 911 and get help as soon as possible.

 Aflac duck with wings out